How to Improve My 10k Running Time?

 By the way, your website is amazing.
 The quality of the information is awesome.

 I'm from Portugal, and live near Oporto, in the north part of this country.
-I use the "beach sidewalk" (I think that this is the right way to describe the street and the sidewalk that follow the coastline) as my "gym", and have always the Atlantic Ocean as an "eye witness" :).
+I use the sidewalk along the beach as my "gym", and have always the Atlantic Ocean as an "eye witness" :).

-I began to run, because I wanted to lose some weight, and began to have some motivation, buying the Nike Plus kit to use on my iPod.
+I began to run, because I wanted to lose some weight, and began to have some motivation with an app on my phone.

 The landscape is also very beautiful, although in the winter, rain and wind is waiting for me.